-Kidney Cancer Canada makes every attempt to track access to medications for kidney cancer in every province.
-The following information can be found in this section to help you navigate the treatments available in your Province/Territory as well and disseminate information on all approved treatments and the treatment guidelines for kidney cancer.
+Kidney Cancer Canada makes every attempt to track access to medications and therapies for kidney cancer in each province.
+The information found this section helps you navigate treatments available in your Province/Territory along with treatment guidelines.

-This link provides information on all drugs approved by Health Canada for the treatment of kidney cancer.
-Please note that access to these treatments differs according to your province therefore you should be sure to read the section on Treatment Access Information by Province/Territory below.
+Lists all drugs approved by Health Canada for the treatment of kidney cancer.
+Please note that access to these treatments differs according to your province therefore you should be sure to read the section on Treatment Access Information by Province/Territory.

 As not all drugs are not currently available under the public formularies for mRCC, patients will need to investigate whether or not these drugs may be covered through their private insurance, by a special access program in their province, or through a clinical trial.
 Remember to speak first with your oncologist who will best know whether this treatment could be helpful to you.